- 260 mA +12V idle

 It is possible to simultaneously address the CV inputs to multiple targets, even across different tracks.
 These modulations routings use external voltages as an offset to shift the defined values:

-- Gate Shift (change the number of gate events per each stage);
+- Gate Shift (modulate the gate value);

 - Stage Shift (access CVs and Gates of a different stage than the one that is actually playing);

-- Vari Shift (change the variation ranges of all the layers subject to be pseudo-randomized).
+- Vari Shift (change the variation ranges of all the layers subject to be pseudo-randomized);